 It should be noted that the FCC used high quality “quad-shielded” coaxial cable for interconnections between the cable TV system and the victim receivers.
-That level of shielding is much more than is typically installed in the average home.
-It is not uncommon to find installed coaxial cable with only 50 to 80 percent shielding.
-The potential is thus greater for interference to occur at even lower power levels than reported in this study.
+That level of shielding is better than what is typically installed in the average home.
+It is not uncommon to find installed coaxial cable with only 50 to 80 percent shielding but it is not clear that such inadequate shielding deserves special attention for protection from ingress interference.

-The FCC results clearly demonstrate that cable TV systems are adversely affected by wireless networks operating in the TV bands.
-Furthermore, the interference occurs at power levels significantly below the levels imposed by the United States.
+The FCC results indicate that cable TV systems can be adversely affected by wireless networks operating in the TV bands.
+Although the resulting direct-pickup interference levels measured on the three TV receivers are higher than the maximum level specified in the FCC Part 15.118(c3) (i.e., 100 mV/m at 1 metre), interference would still occur at power levels below the maximum levels specified for White Space devices by the United States regulations.
+A summary of the results is presented in Table 4.1.

+Table 4.1

+Summary of the direct-pickup interference levels from the FCC study